VideoBrandStory/academic-kickstart-christopherodom/content/project/03-odom-hollywood-2004/index.md

 ---
-title: "How to Make it in Hollywood Before You Make It"
+title: "How to Make it in Hollywood Before You Make It, Documentary"
 date: 2004-04-07
 lastmod: 2019-10-24
 authors: ["Christopher C. Odom"]